-Cut of the top of your plant.
+Cut off the top of your plant.
 I’m using sharp scissors for this!
 Then carefully pull off the remaining leaves of the stem.
 Make sure the leaf is intact and doesn’t have any scratches or the like.
 I usually just place leaves on a paper towel.
 Leave the stem in the pot.
-Eventually it will callus over and grow new offshoots.
+Eventually, it will callus over and grow new offshoots.
 This process will be faster if you keep a few leaves on the stem.

 The cuttings have to callus over now.
 This means that the ends of the cuttings have to dry out.
 This usually takes two or three days.
 I simply leave them on the paper towel in a sunny spot until the ends have produced a callus.
 This step is essential because if the cuttings can’t dry out they won’t grow new plants.
 So do not leave out this step!